 Confirm your dates.

-First trimester ultrasounds are performed by either our Nurse Manager or an OBGYN, and are offered during the first trimester (up to week 13) of pregnancy.
+First-trimester ultrasounds are performed by either our Clinic Nurse, Sonographer, or OBGYN, and are offered during the first trimester (up to week 13) of pregnancy.
 It is required to have had a pregnancy test with us prior to your scan.

 Appointments typically range in length from 30 – 45 minutes, and you are welcome to bring a support person or come alone.

 It is best to follow the printed guidelines given to you at your previous appointment to be sure you are prepared for your ultrasound.
 This includes drinking 16 ounces of water one hour before your appointment and letting your bladder fill.
 If your bladder is not full, your appointment may be delayed.